OpenTechSchool/html-css-beginners/core/structure.md

 # What is a tag?

-We already have met the most important html elemnt: a tag.
+We already have met the most important HTML elemnt: a tag.
 Is a way to give a structure in an HTML document and a way to organize the content in a hierarchy.